RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * The "e-mail:" attribute represents the contact's email address as defined by [RFC 2822](ftp://ftp.ripe.net/rfc/rfc2822.txt).
 * The "remarks:" attribute can be any free format text.
 * The "notify:" attribute specifies the email address to which notifications of changes to an object should be sent.
-* <font color="red">(Miguel NOTES: this template does not have this attribute)The "abuse-mailbox:" attribute specifies the email address to which abuse complaints should be sent.
-When this attribute is specified no other email address should be used for abuse complaints.</font>
 * The "mnt-by:" attribute specifies the identifier of a registered **mntner** object used for authorisation of operations performed on the object that contains this attribute.
 The **mntner** object must exist in the database before it can be referenced in other objects.

 Here is a **person** object template: